aadm/aadm.github.io/_posts/2012-09-05-rosamarina.md

 I find it difficult to take interesting/compelling/creative photos of familiar places.
 So what I did this time was just to take random snaps, without thinking too much, without trying to sample all the possible aspects of a place.

-They may not show what the true Rosamarina is: to do that, I should have taken photos of
+They may not show what the true Rosamarina is: to do that, I should have taken photos of:

 * all the fancy people who spend their holidays there, pretending to be more than they are
 * the delicious Ciccio's ice creams